edsu/hindsightfiles/README.md

-The repository contains a small Python program `urls.py` that collects the data URLs tweeted by [@hindsightfiles](https://twitter.com/hindsightfiles) and makes sure that they are archived at the [Internet Archive](https://archive.org).
+This repository contains a small Python program `urls.py` that collects the data URLs tweeted by [@hindsightfiles](https://twitter.com/hindsightfiles) and makes sure that they are archived at the [Internet Archive](https://archive.org).